17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Lassen Volcanic National Park in September

-However, both involve high altitudes and you might experience considerable snowfall.
-If you’re looking for the beautiful fall colors around this park, you won’t see them as the trees here are mostly evergreen.
+Both trails involve high altitudes and you might experience considerable snowfall, even during September.
+If you’re looking for the beautiful fall colors around this park, you may not see as many as other parks since a lot of the trees are Evergreens.

 Still, there are areas with trees that change color, including Manzanita Lake, Hat Meadow, valleys in the Southwest Area, and Devastated Area.

-Note that the famous Loomis Museum is closed during the fall months.
+Note that the famous Loomis Museum is closed during the fall months (it closes on September 10 until June 29 for this season).
 There is a visitor center of Kohm Yah-mah-nee, located one mile from the Southwest Entrance.
 It’s open year-round.

 4. Big Bend National Park